 Researchers refer to gratitude as a booster shot for romantic relationships.
 Moreover, each unit of improvement in expressed appreciation decreased by half the odds of the couple breaking up in six months, based on Scientific American’s December 2009 article, “The Happy Couple: Secrets to a Long Marriage.”

 Every day is filled with wonderful opportunities to tell the special person in your life, how grateful you are for this relationship.
-Here are some simple ways to shower your husband or wife with well-deserved appreciation everyday:
+Here are some simple ways to shower husband appreciation to wife and vice versa, everyday.

 1. Thank your spouse because they care, not because it’s their job.